frmfm/FRAMED-2.0-Guide/README.md

 • Do not include fullscreen commands (fscommand (“fullscreen”, “true”).
 This will be done automatically on the FRAMED device.

+### ■ Framework Specific Issues

+#### Unity Artworks

+• To make artwork play fullscreen without the toolbar, rename the app to ensure it reads from a new registry and set Screen.fullScreen=true in startup routine to enforce non-windowed state.
+[Read more here](http://answers.unity3d.com/questions/564788/standalone-player-in-windows-open-fullscreen-but-p.html).

 ## 1-5.
 Flash(SWF) Artworks